 To apply, prior to the first semester of graduate enrollment, applicants must have either:

-- A bachelor’s degree from an accredited institution with a major in communication science and disorders (CSD), speech-language pathology (SLP), speech and hearing sciences; or
+- A bachelor’s degree from an accredited institution with a major in Communication Sciences and Disorders (CSD), Speech-Language Pathology (SLP), Speech, Language and Hearing Sciences; or

-- A bachelor’s degree from an accredited institution in a discipline other than Speech-Language Pathology.
-The applicant must have at least 30 units of coursework in speech-language pathology/communication disorders as a matriculated student in an undergraduate program or post-baccalaureate program from a university with accreditation from the American Speech-Language-Hearing Association (ASHA) before enrollment in the graduate program.
+- A bachelor’s degree from an accredited institution in a discipline other than Communication Sciences and Disorders (CSD).
+The applicant must have at least 30 semester units (or 45 quarter units) of coursework in speech-language pathology/communication sciences and disorders before enrollment in the graduate program.